Lewenei/warehouse-management-system/README.md

 # Warehouse Management System

-This is a MKU IT project.
-It is a Warehouse Management System for Khetias Drapers  built using **Laravel 11**.
-The system allows administrators to manage warehouse locations, products, suppliers, and more.
+This is an Open Source Warehouse Management System built using **Laravel 11**.
+The system allows companies/supermarkets, and organizations to manage warehouse locations, products, suppliers, and more.

+Customers can also register and login, and place orders for various available products.

 ## Features